 Facebook is used by approximately 200 million Americans, and about 75% of them use Facebook on a daily basis.
 It’s not a surprise then that you can effectively advertise real estate for sale on Facebook.

 Facebook's Marketplace is the ‘classifieds’ area of Facebook and you can sell just about anything there, including land.
-But you won’t find a specific category for it.
-Don’t worry, we’ll show you how you can still get lots of views, saves, and shares for your land listing in Marketplace.
+Facebook Marketplace isn't designed for real estate, you won’t find a specific category for land.
+Don’t worry, we’ll show you how you can still get lots of views, saves, and shares for your land listing on Marketplace.

 You’ll be using your Facebook profile to list the real estate for sale.
 That means this is a very personal way to advertise your land compared with other places to list it online.
 This can help create trust with buyers, but it also may create privacy concerns for some land sellers.

 What’s unique about Facebook is that people will find your ad and share it with friends that are looking for land.
 This helps to get the word out for you.
-Facebook is a powerful social network and should be one of the first places you list your real estate for sale.
+Facebook Marketplace is a great way to share socially and should be one of the first places you list your real estate for sale.

 - Very high traffic website